kserkcho/SCEM/cran-comments.md

 This is a resubmission.
 In this version I have:

 Fixed:

+Problem: $\delta^{18}O$ This does not work in the description text, please omit such markups.
+Solution: removed it

+Problem: Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos. e.g.: oldpar2= par(mfrow = c(1,2),mar = c(4,4,1,1))
+...
+par(oldpar2)
+Solution: revised it

+Comments: Regarding the references: You can just add your reference in the form <doi:prefix/suffix> to the description field and it should work.
+Maybe you forgot the period "." after the reference?
+Solution: added the reference

+Remains unfixed:

+Comments: If you use a package which is only needed in examples, please list it in 'Suggests' and wrap these examples in if(requireNamespace("pkgname")){}
+instead.

+Response: I am only using the proposed package (SCEM) in the example, do I still need to wrap it?
+Thank you.

+## Third submission

+This is a resubmission.
+In this version I have:

+Fixed:
 Problem: Found the following (possibly) invalid file URIs,
 Solution: removed URIs